vmware/container-service-extension/README.md

 ## Overview

-The *container-service-extension* is a vCloud Director extension that manages the life cycle of Kubernetes clusters on behalf of the tenants.
+The *container-service-extension* is a vCloud Director extension that manages the life cycle of Kubernetes clusters on behalf of tenants.

 ## Try it out